ballerkobe808/invest/README - 3 PURCHASE PROCESS.txt

    the company are important here.
    - Get a estoppel from tenants - basically a statement saying what their lease is - how much they pay and term

-4b.
-If it is tenanted, then get an estoppel from the tenants.
-For more information on what to include on the
-    estoppel, see bigger pockets - book on managing rentals...

 5. Close.
    About 60-75 days from the time you sign the purchase agreement to the time you sign the closing documents.